SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 ## Include favorites in your list of saved searches and dashboards

-Click the **Favorites** icon in the left nav to show your list of favorites.
+Click the **F hy7nu      avorites** icon in the left nav to show your list of favorites.

 ![left nav favicon.png](/img/get-started/ui/icon-left-nav-favorites.png)